Joel Hektner, (Ph.D., University of Chicago)

 Core Area: Child, Adolescent Development

-We are analyzing experimental evidence on the effectiveness of an adaptation of a best practices prevention program (Early Risers) that features a strategic peer affiliation and peer coping skills component designed to reduce aggression, bully problems, and victimization.
-The NIMH-funded study involves over 200 children from 5 elementary schools.
-We are currently collecting the sixth wave of data, 3 years after the program ended.
-Seven conference presentations have been produced on this project as of 2012.
+We continue to analyze experimental evidence on the effectiveness of an adaptation of a best practices prevention program (Early Risers) that features a strategic peer affiliation and peer coping skills component designed to reduce aggression, bully problems, and victimization.
+The NIMH-funded study involved over 200 children from 5 elementary schools.
+Eleven conference presentations and one journal article have been produced from this project so far.